falon/RBL/README.md

 The "limit" field configures the maximum number of active members in every list.
 The "bl" field identifies the list as a blocklist (TRUE) or a whitelist (FALSE), but it is quite useless.
 It just helps you to make a sane employ of the list.
 The "depend" field defines constraint through lists.
 For instance, a spam listed item can't be subscribed to a whitelist.
+The "milter" field provides a list of ips or networks to use whitin Postfix miltermap table.
+See at the Wiki for more details.

 The admins can list and relist items by hand through the web GUI.
 The superadmins (TRUE) can  list and relist up to years intervals.
 The list and relist facility is allowed only if you enable "require_auth", for safety reason.
 List and other actions are logged with the authenticated credential.